bridgethaney/UFO_Sightings_Project/README.md

     - Libraries
         - Leaflet

-- **Methodology and **
+- **Methodology and Steps**
-    - QMetaTiles was used to create all three maps.
-After both the basemap created within Map Box and the , it was then formed into 256 pixel tiles and .
-There are six different selections that can be made to view each map.
+    - First, the basemap was created within Map Box.
+The base colors were darker grays, while location labels and streets were given light blues, greens, yellows, and oranges depending on zoom.
+    - The thematic layer was then acquired.
+The UFO dataset by Tim Renner, which is found on the website data.world, contains information on UFO sightings.
+On the map, the data points are represented by circles that are color coordinated to the shape of the UFO sighted.
+    - The basemap, thematic layer, and both the basemap and thematic layer together are converted to 256 pixel tiles through QMetaTiles.
+This allows for visually-appealing design and more quick display of information.

 - **Resources:**
     - [UFO Sightings Dataset](https://data.world/timothyrenner/ufo-sightings) by Tim Renner